guitarpicva/rtskeyer/README.md

 The literal command 'exit' at the start of the command line will immediately close the program.

+^n will look up the macro substitution text from macros.json and send it.
+The macros.json file is simply a string list.
+The index in the list is the index used to send the macro text.
+See ^^ below.

+^^ will print a list of defined macros contained in the macros.json file.

+## will clear the screen of all text and return to the cmd line.

 INSTALLATION REQUIREMENTS: libserialport0 (pkg name in Debian and derivatives, so ```sudo apt install libserialport0```